The NPA hierarchy does not always attain the commuting operator value: Introduction

 Somewhat surprisingly, a slight alteration to the above decision problem makes all the difference.
-That is, we consider the following commuting operator value problem:
+We consider the following decision problem:

-Unlike the previous decision problems, the hardness of the (QC-Strict) problem has an unexpected connection to Question~\ref{que:npa_attain}.
-Before outlining the connection, observe that if $\MIP^{co}=\coRE$ then the (QC-Strict) problem is $\coRE$-hard.
-This follows, as the ability to decide if $\omega_{qc}(\mcG) > 1/2$ allows one to decide the promise problem $\omega_{qc}(\mcG) =1$ or $\omega_{qc}(\mcG) \leq 1/2$.
-On the other hand, a positive answer to \cref{que:npa_attain} would give a $\coRE$ algorithm for the (QC-Strict) problem since, for each level $k$ of the hierarchy, the problem of determining if $\omega^{(k)}_{\mathrm{npa}}(\mcG) \leq 1/2$ is decidable\footnote{The question of whether the optimal value of an SDP is $\leq 1/2$ can be solved exactly (e.g.~without worrying about numerical precision) using Tarski quantifier elimination.}.
-Thus a positive answer to \cref{que:npa_attain}, together with $\MIP^{co}=\coRE$, presents a picture where (QC-Strict) is $\coRE$-complete.
-This would be consistent with the other problems involving $\omega_{qc}(\mcG)$ which are -- or conjectured to be -- $\coRE$-complete.
-Our main result refutes this natural arrangement, as we show that the (QC-Strict) problem is $\RE$-hard.

-\begin{theorem} Given a nonlocal game it is $\RE$-hard to determine whether the commuting-operator value of the game is strictly greater than $1/2$. \end{theorem}
+Similar to what happens with the non-strict version, the $\MIP^{co}=\coRE$ theorem implies that (QC-Strict) is $\coRE$-hard, since an oracle for (QC-Strict) can be used to decide the promise problem $\omega_{qc}(\mcG) =1$ or $\omega_{qc}(\mcG) \leq 1/2$.
+However, unlike the non-strict version, this problem has a strong connection to \cref{que:npa_attain}.
+If the answer to \cref{que:npa_attain} is yes, then (QC-Strict) is contained in $\coRE$, since for each level $k$ of the hierarchy, the problem of determining if $\omega^{(k)}_{\mathrm{npa}}(\mcG) \leq 1/2$ is decidable\footnote{The question of whether the optimal value of an SDP is $\leq 1/2$ can be solved exactly (e.g.~without worrying about numerical precision) using Tarski quantifier elimination.}.
+Our main result is that (QC-Strict) is $\RE$-hard: \begin{theorem} It is $\RE$-hard to determine whether the commuting-operator value of a nonlocal game is strictly greater than $1/2$. \end{theorem} Because (QC-Strict) is $\RE$-hard, it cannot be contained in $\coRE$, so the answer to \cref{que:npa_attain} cannot be yes. \begin{theorem} There exists a nonlocal game $\mcG$ for which $\omega^{(k)}_{\mathrm{npa}}(\mcG)>\omega_{qc}(\mcG)$ for all $k\in \N$. \end{theorem}

-An immediate consequence of \cref{thm:introI} is that there can be no $\coRE$ algorithm for the (QC-Strict) problem, hence we resolve \cref{que:npa_attain} in the negative.